We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 5. Sesame Place San Diego

 Sesame Place San Diego is the only theme park on the West Coast based entirely on Sesame Street.
-Here, you’ll find many water attractions and slides, seven themed dry rides, and an interactive musical play area.
+Here, you’ll find many water attractions and slides, seven themed dry rides, and a musical play area.

 6. Belmont Park